 Since our launch in 2006, Future Travel Experience (FTE) has become the renowned independent hub, through our online media and international events, where the world’s most progressive airlines, airports, vendors, government agencies, destination partners and various other travel industry stakeholders share their transformation plans and visions, and collectively define the end-to-end passenger experience of the future.
 We pride ourselves on being independent, future thinking and passenger focused, and we are proud to have created a unique ecosystem in which the most progressive minds from our industry come together to collaboratively solve industry challenges and to be inspired on what they will do next.

 We take our role as an industry change catalyst very seriously.
-To ensure that our events, media and change initiatives meet the specific needs of the air transport industry, as well as the wider travel sector, we created our first Advisory Board at the beginning of 2017.
+To ensure that our events, media and industry change initiatives meet the specific needs of the air transport industry, as well as the wider travel sector, we created our first Advisory Board at the beginning of 2017.
 This ran very successfully in 2018 and we are building on it by adding dedicated boards for both our FTE Asia EXPO show, and our FTE Ancillary efforts.
 These boards include some of the industry’s most pioneering minds who will work closely with us over the next 12 months to help guarantee that FTE output continues to provide more value and inspiration than any other organisation in the marketplace.

 Eash Sundaram serves as JetBlue’s Executive Vice President Innovation & Chief Information Officer, and the Chair of JetBlue Technology Ventures, a wholly owned subsidiary of JetBlue Airways.
 He is a member of the Executive Leadership Team and responsible for systems and technologies and innovation for the airline.
 He oversees strategy, vision and implementation of technology solutions that align with the value airline’s business model to offer consistent service and maximise investment.